Savo Milošević: Olimpija Ljubljana

 On 16 June 2021, Milošević was named new manager of Slovenian PrvaLiga side Olimpija Ljubljana.
 He left the club less than four months later, on 10 October 2021.

 Bosnia and Herzegovina

 On 29 September 2023, Milošević was appointed as the new head coach of the Bosnia and Herzegovina national team.
 He was victorious in his first game in charge against Liechtenstein in a UEFA Euro 2024 qualifying match on 13 October 2023.
 Milošević suffered his first defeat against Portugal on 16 October; Bosnia and Herzegovina lost the game 5–0 at Bilino Polje, the biggest defeat in its history on home ground.

 Milošević's contract expired on 21 March 2024, following the country's defeat against Ukraine in the UEFA Euro 2024 qualifying play-offs.
 On 16 April 2024, it was officially announced that the contract would not be extended.

 Return to Partizan

 In late September 2024, Milošević returned to Partizan succeeding Aleksandar Stanojević.
+His first competitive game back in charge of Partizan ended in a 3–1 away win over Mladost Lučani on 29 September.
+Despite embarking on a nine-game undefeated run, and securing seven wins, Milošević left Partizan in December over disagreements with the club's management.

+Nassaji Mazandaran

+In January 2025, Milošević was appointed manager of Iranian side Nassaji Mazandaran.
+However, after winning two of his ten opening matches at the club, he left Nassaji in April 2025.

+Željezničar

+On 28 February 2026, Milošević was appointed manager of Bosnian Premier League club Željezničar.
+He took charge of the squad on 3 March, a day after their league match against Zrinjski Mostar.
+In his first match in charge, he led Željezničar to a 3–0 away win over Sloga Doboj on 7 March.
+Milošević suffered his first defeat as Željezničar manager on 14 March, conceding a late goal at home against Borac Banja Luka in the league.

+Despite losing only twice in eleven games, Milošević resigned and left Željezničar two months later in May, citing collapse "of an earlier agreement on a long-term project with the club's management."